thosgood/thosgood.github.io/_posts/2017-12-11-spectra-part-2.md

 A really good introduction to all of this, and where I actually saw most of this for the first time, is [Moritz Groth's _A short course on $\infty$-categories_](https://arxiv.org/abs/1007.2925).

 This is all understood much better when we bring operads into the picture.
-In the next post in this series I'll try to show how spectra are 'just commutative monoids', and that commutative monoids in an $(\infty,1)$-category are 'just $E_\infty$-algebras'.
+In the next post in this series I'll try to show how certain spectra are 'just commutative monoids', and that commutative monoids in an $(\infty,1)$-category are 'just $E_\infty$-algebras'.

 #### Nice properties